said-ops/airbnb-clone-project/README.md

 - Foster a collaborative and productive team environment.
 - Coach the team on Agile principles and practices.
 - Ensure continuous improvement within the team.

+## UI Component Patterns

+- **Navbar**:
+  A top navigation bar that allows users to access different sections of the application easily.

+- **Property Card**:
+  A compact component that displays property details like images, price, and location in a visually appealing layout.

+- **Footer**:
+  A bottom section of the page containing essential links, copyright information, and contact details.